-Thorney, to the east of Eye has a population of around 1,700.
+Thorney, to the east of Eye, has a population of around 1,700.
 The village is about eight miles east of Peterborough.
-Historically it was was part of Cambridgeshire but was transferred into the former county of Huntingdon and Peterborough in 1965.
+Historically it was part of Cambridgeshire but was transferred into the former county of Huntingdon and Peterborough in 1965.
 It remained part of Peterborough when the city became a unitary authority in 1998.

 The village dates back to 500AD when it started as a Saxon settlement.
-Following the dissolution of the monasteries the estate became crown property and it was granted to first Earl of Bedford in 1550.
+Following the dissolution of the monasteries, the estate became Crown property and it was granted to first Earl of Bedford in 1550.
 The village’s local school is named the Duke of Bedford Primary School.
 The A47 bypass to the north of the village opened in Winter 2005.

 There is a small cafe on the high street that provides afternoon tea, lunch and drinks if you need refreshments.

 Thorney Heritage Museum is a small museum based in the historic Bedford Hall.
 It has a wide range of information about the village and you can also visit the war room and find out how the village of Thorney fared during the Great War and WWI.
 The museum is only open for a limited number of days each year but entry is free and it has parking onsite.
 Its staffed by volunteers who are members of The Thorney Society.

 If you’ve driven through the village and like to know a bit more its worth a visit.
 Open from Easter Sunday then each Sunday through to the last Sunday in September from 2 – 5 pm except August Bank Holiday Sunday (11 am – 2 pm).
 Tours are held during the spring and summer months

 Distance from Eye: 3.6 miles • Journey time by car: 6 minutes • Public transport: Number 36 bus